 The Audit Committee pre-approves all audit and permissible non-audit services provided by the independent registered public accounting firm.
 These services may include audit services, audit-related services and tax services, as well as, to a very limited extent, specifically designated non-audit services that, in the opinion of the Audit Committee, will not impair the independence of the registered public accounting firm.
 Pre-approval is detailed as to the particular service or category of services and is generally subject to a specific budget.
-The
+The independent registered public accounting firm and management are required to periodically report to the Audit

-(2) Audit-Related Fees consist of fees for professional services for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."
+(2) Audit Related Fees consist of fees for professional services for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."